marbl/canu/documentation/source/faq.rst

 What is the minimum coverage required to run Canu?
 -------------------------------------
-    For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods.
+    For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods:
      - For less than 30X coverage, we recommend using ``corMinCoverage=0 errorRate=0.035`` to correct
        as many reads as possible.
      - For more than 60X coverage, we recommend using ``errorRate=0.013`` to slightly decrease the error rate to use only the better reads.
 This is primarily an optimization for speed and generally does not improve (or degrade) assembly continuity.

 My genome is AT (or GC) rich, do I need to adjust parameters?
 What about highly repetitive genomes?